-In Oregon, a dwelling is uninhabitable if it substantially lacks (§90-320):
+In Oregon, a dwelling is uninhabitable if it substantially lacks (ORS §90-320):

-- Effective waterproofing and weather protection of roof and exterior walls, including windows and doors.
+- Waterproofing and Weather Protection.
+Must be effective for roof and exterior walls, including windows and doors.

-- Plumbing facilities that conform to applicable law in effect at the time of installation, and maintained in good working order.
+- Plumbing and Electrical.
+Facilities that conform to applicable law in effect at the time of installation, and maintained in good working order.

-- Ventilating, air conditioning and other facilities and appliances, including elevators, maintained in good repair if supplied or required to be supplied by the landlord.
+- Ventilating, Air Conditioning, Elevators, and Other Facilities and Appliances.
+Must be maintained in good repair if supplied or required to be supplied by the landlord.

-- A carbon monoxide alarm and the dwelling unit or the structure in which the dwelling unit is a part contains a carbon monoxide source.
+- Carbon Monoxide Alarm.
+The dwelling unit or the structure in which the dwelling unit is a part contains a carbon monoxide source.

 4. Landlord Harassment or Privacy Violation